What It's Actually Like to Live Inside a 1,700-Year-Old Roman Palace: A Split Local Speaks

 What's the deal with fjaka?

-Fjaka is the Dalmatian concept of... doing nothing, deliberately.
-It's not laziness.
-It's a philosophical choice to sit in the shade during the hottest part of the day and refuse to be productive.
+Fjaka is the Dalmatian art of doing nothing, deliberately.
+It isn't laziness — it's a philosophical choice to sit in the shade during the hottest part of the day and refuse to be productive.
 Many small shops close between 1PM and 5PM in summer because of fjaka.

 Exactly.
 That's the point.
 Go to the beach.
 Read a book.
-Drink a coffee for two hours.
-The city will reopen at 5PM, cooler and more pleasant.
+Nurse a coffee for two hours.
+The city reopens at 5PM, cooler and more pleasant.

-Marjan Hill gets some visitors but not enough.
+Marjan Hill draws some visitors, but not enough.
 It's a forested peninsula that rises 178 meters above the city.
-The main viewpoint is a 20-minute climb from the old town — free, open always, and the view over the harbor, the islands, and the palace from above is the best in Split.
+The main viewpoint is a 20-minute climb from the old town — free, open always — and the view over the harbor, the islands, and the palace from above is the best in Split.

-But go further.
-Past the viewpoint, there are hiking trails through Aleppo pines, 13th-century stone chapels tucked into the forest, and the south side has rocky beaches that are empty even in August.
+Go further, though.
+Past the viewpoint, trails run through Aleppo pines, 13th-century stone chapels are tucked into the forest, and the south side hides rocky beaches that stay empty even in August.
 Bene Beach at the base of Marjan has a bar, sunbeds (€8/day), and water so clear you can see the bottom at 5 meters.

-Also: the Green Market (Pazar) on the east side of the palace.
+Then there's the Green Market (Pazar) on the east side of the palace.
 Every morning, local farmers sell produce, cheese, dried figs, and lavender.
-It's not designed for tourists — prices are fair, no haggling needed.
+It isn't designed for tourists — prices are fair, no haggling needed.
 The dried fig and almond cakes are a Dalmatian specialty you won't find in restaurants.

 Is Split safe?

 Very.
 Level 1 safety.
-I've never felt unsafe at any hour.
-The biggest risks are sea urchins (wear water shoes on rocky beaches — stepping on one is painful), sunburn (Dalmatia gets 2,700 hours of sunshine per year), and spending too much on Riva café cocktails because the sunset makes you lose track of orders.
+You can walk it at any hour and feel fine.
+The biggest risks are sea urchins (wear water shoes on rocky beaches — stepping on one is painful), sunburn (Dalmatia gets 2,700 hours of sunshine per year), and spending too much on Riva café cocktails because the sunset makes you lose track of your order count.

 Pickpocketing is virtually nonexistent.
 Solo travelers, women included, are fine.